SFTtech/openage/doc/nyan/api_reference/reference_aux.md

     update_time    : float
 ```

-Deposits the resources directly into the game entity owner's global resource amount.
-Instead of dropping the resources at a drop site, the resource amount in the internal drop site is added to the player's resource amounts in defined intervals.
+Deposits the resources directly into the player's global resource amount.
+Instead of having to drop the resources at a drop site, the resource amount in the internal drop site is added to the player's resource amounts in defined intervals.

 **update_time**
 Update interval between the automatic deposition of the stored resources in seconds.